-According the Agricultural Department at the University of Kentucky, Entomology Departments often receive more calls about termites than any other household insect.
+According to the Agricultural Department at the University of Kentucky, Entomology Departments often receive more calls about termites than any other household insect.

 Here are some of the top questions asked by homeowners:

-Why are infestations often discovered during March – May?
+Why are infestations often discovered during March–May?
 Spring is when large numbers of winged termites, known as Swarmers, typically emerge inside homes.
 In nature, termites swarm to disperse and start new colonies.
 Triggered by warmer temperatures and rainfall, the winged termites emerge from the colony and fly into the air.

 Can I treat the house myself?
 Ridding a home of termites requires special skills.
 Knowledge of building construction is needed to identify the critical areas where termites are likely to enter.
 Many of these potential points of entry are hidden and difficult to access.
-Termite control in different situations also utilizes specialized equipment such as masonry drills, pumps, large-capacity tanks, and soil treatment rods.
+Termite control utilizes specialized equipment such as masonry drills, pumps, large-capacity tanks, and soil treatment rods.
 A typical treatment may involve hundreds of gallons of a liquid pesticide, known as a Termiticide, injected into the ground alongside the foundation, beneath concrete slabs, and within foundation walls.
 In short, termite treatment is a job for professionals.
-A possible exception would be if a mailbox post, sandbox or other small wooden object not attached to the house was infested.
+A possible exception would be if a mailbox post, sandbox, or other small wooden object not attached to the house was infested.

 Learn more about the ABC Pest Control Policy or read our last Termite Blog!